 The prize is open to women artists of any age, living and working in the United Kingdom, who have not previously had a major solo survey exhibition.
 For each edition a jury, comprising a gallerist, critic, artist and collector, and chaired by the Whitechapel Gallery Director, submit a longlist of women-identifying artists, from which a final shortlist of five is agreed.

-The artists selected for the 9th edition of the Max Mara Art Prize for Women 2022-24 are:
+The artists selected for the 9th edition of the Max Mara Art Prize for Women 2022-24 were:

 Follow the links to watch a short film on each artist and their practices.
 Download the full press release here

-The winner will be announced at a special evening ceremony held at Whitechapel Gallery on 28 March 2023.
+The winner, Dominique White, was announced at a special evening ceremony held at Whitechapel Gallery on 28 March 2023.

 The shortlist was selected by a panel of judges chaired by Bina von Stauffenberg in collaboration with Gilane Tawadros, Director, Whitechapel Gallery for the 9th edition.
 The Panel comprised:

 Derica Shields, Writer

 Bina von Stauffenberg, Chair of Judges, commented: “Today, as women’s rights continue to be challenged, it could not be more urgent or relevant to ensure that women artists are championed, and heard on the world stage.
 For more than a decade, this unique prize has successfully enabled women-identifying artists at different stages of their careers to develop their potential in extraordinary ways.
 Through a six-month Italian residency and the resources to create a major new commission, it offers critical time, space and support.”